AdobeDocs/experience-manager-64.es-ES/help/forms/using/admin-help/setting-internationalization-options.md

 ---
-title: Configuración de las opciones de internacionalización
+title: Configurar las opciones de internacionalización
 seo-title: Setting internationalization options
 description: Aprenda a especificar la configuración regional utilizada para procesar formularios y a especificar el conjunto de caracteres utilizado para codificar el flujo de salida.
 seo-description: Learn how to specify the locale used to render forms and how to specify the character set used to encode the output stream.